juliansalvador727/c2c/README.md

 ### Prerequisites

-You need a C++ compiler and Python for data generation.
+You need a C++ compiler and Python (or Python 3) for data generation.

 ```sh
 sudo apt install g++